On feebly compact inverse primitive (semi)topological semigroups

 \begin{proposition} Let $S$ be a primitive inverse topological semigroup.
-Then $S$ is a continuous (not necessarily homomorphic) image of the product $\widetilde{E}_S\times G_S$, where $\widetilde{E}_S$ is a compact semilattice and $G_S$ is a pseudocompact paratopological group provided one of the following conditions holds: \begin{itemize} \item[(1)] $S$ is semiregular pseudocompact; \item[(2)] $S$ is Hausdorff countably compact. \end{itemize} \end{proposition}
+Then $S$ is a continuous (not necessarily homomorphic) image of the product $\widetilde{E}_S\times G_S$, where $\widetilde{E}_S$ is a compact semilattice and $G_S$ is a feebly compact paratopological group provided one of the following conditions holds: \begin{itemize} \item[(1)] $S$ is semiregular feebly compact; \item[(2)] $S$ is Hausdorff countably compact. \end{itemize} \end{proposition}

-\begin{theorem} Let $\{S_i\colon i\in\mathscr{J}\}$ be a non-empty family of primitive inverse semiregular pseudocompact (Hausdorff countably) topological semigroups.
-Then the direct product $\prod_{j\in\mathscr{J}}S_j$ with the Tychonoff topology is a pseudocompact inverse topological semigroup. \end{theorem}
+\begin{theorem} Let $\{S_i\colon i\in\mathscr{J}\}$ be a family of primitive inverse semiregular feebly compact (Hausdorff countably compact) topological semigroups.
+Then the direct product $\prod_{j\in\mathscr{J}}S_j$ with the Tychonoff topology is a feebly compact inverse topological semigroup. \end{theorem}

 Let a Tychonoff topological space $X$ be a topological sum of subspaces $A$ and $B$, i.e., $X=A\bigoplus B$.
 It is obvious that every continuous map $f\colon A\rightarrow K$ from $A$ into a compact space $K$ (resp., $f\colon B\rightarrow K$ from $B$ into a compact space $K$) extends to a continuous map $\widehat{f}\colon X\rightarrow K$.
 This implies the following proposition: